 Shhhh….today I want to let you in on a secret.

-This one thing will change the way you make fluffy baked potatoes forever!
+Doing this one thing will change the way you make fluffy baked potatoes forever!

 Most people like a good fluffy baked potato, myself included.
 It’s something that I love to order at a restaurant, and a simple baked potato is naturally gluten free.